 2.)
 What type of usage do you expect from your mixer?
 All mixers are designed to handle the rigors of commercial use, but some are better equipped for certain types of mixing than others; be sure to check the manufacturer's literature on the product pages for more information.

-Heavy Duty Mixers: The heavy duty mixer features a more durable construction suited for applications where thick, heavy dough is constantly being mixed.
+The heavy duty mixer features a more durable construction suited for applications where thick, heavy dough is constantly being mixed.
+For example, this is the perfect mixer for pizzerias consistently making large batches of pizza dough.
 These types of dough mixers also have deluxe accessory packages to give you more options out of the box.
-If you're looking for a heavy duty unit, check out a Hobart mixer or a Doyon mixer.

 |5 - 7 Qt.
 Mixers||10 - 12 Qt.
 Mixers||20 Qt.
 Mixers||30 Qt.
 Mixers||40 Qt.
 Mixers||60 Qt.
 Mixers||80 Qt.
 Mixers||100 Qt. and Above|